medic/cht-docs/content/en/apps/guides/debugging/obtaining-logs.md

 1. Enable USB debugging on the phone.
 This varies from phone to phone, but here is the [official Android documentation](https://developer.android.com/studio/debug/dev-options#enable).
 2. Connect your phone by USB to the computer.
-3. You will see a popup _"Allow USB debugging.
+3. On your phone, you will see a popup _"Allow USB debugging.
 The computer's RSA fingerprint..."_, click _"OK"_.
-If you don't see the popup when the cable is plugged in, you will see it after the next step.

    ![Allow USB debugging](/apps/guides/debugging/images/allow_usb_debugging.png)